 There are traditional courts in traditional community areas in rural villages.
-These courts were formerly known as chief's courts.

 These courts have jurisdiction to hear certain matters at the level of magistrates' courts.
 They are designed to deal with customary issues in terms of customary law.

 An authorised headman or his deputy may decide cases using indigenous law and custom (for example, disputes over ownership of cattle or lobolo), brought before him by parties within his area of jurisdiction.